Updated: 5 days ago

 This works well for healthy singles and religious rejects, not so well for elderly MS patients.
 I'm going to need more help soon if I remain on the planet.
 Assuming I survive the pandemic.
 Having flunked the partner thing, help has to be outsourced.

-Long ago I was really good at performing Bach sonatas and violin concertos, speaking Russian with Portuguese phonetics, executing Taekwondo moves.
+Long ago I was really good at performing Bach sonatas and violin concertos, speaking Russian with Portuguese phonetics, and executing Taekwondo moves.
 I was much better at accommodating needs—if you were going to hurt me.
 Now it just hurts.

 Personal spacetime is curved like the lamposts along Einstein's trolley, waving to my blessedly empty frame of reference as I whizz by.
 Peace equals solitude, where no one is saying my voice is too loud for a girl, my shoulders too wide for the costume, my attitude too uppity for an underling.